Secrets for staying poised and professional before, during, and after difficult conversations.

 Managing UP is the most ‘under-utilized’ direction in which to lead.
 There’s tremendous power in knowing how to manage such conflicts constructively.
 What are you doing to become increasingly better at them?
 Where are the gaps in your skills and confidence?
 How are you helping them not get triggered by your questions and comments?

-And the Conflict in Managing WITHIN –
+– Effectively Managing the Conflict WITHIN –

 Last, but surely not least, these are the conflicts where you, the leader, must grapple with the conflict within YOURSELF – those counterproductive thoughts, feeling, and behaviors that keep you doubting, unsure, off-balanced, second-guessing yourself, and reluctant to learn, grow, and achieve more meaningfully.
 Am I good enough?
 Am I smart enough?
 Can I handle this stress and strain?
 Do I even know what to do, here?

 Being in conflict with yourself, like this, dilutes your reputation, identity, impact, happiness, and success – past, present, and future – more quickly, and sometimes more permanently, than you likely realize.
 Unless you’ve already seen this.